Diffusion-Based Hierarchical Graph Neural Networks for Simulating Nonlinear Solid Mechanics: robin

-For $m=K$,~\ac{robi} converges to conventional autoregressive diffusion inference (cf. \Cref{fig:robin_methodology} a)).
+For $m{=}K$,~\ac{robi} reduces to conventional autoregressive diffusion inference (cf. \Cref{fig:robin_methodology} a)).
 Thus, the denoising stride $m$ can be considered a hyperparameter that trades off prediction accuracy and memory usage with inference speed.
-Notably, \ac{robi} does not affect the training process or the model architecture.
-The model remains a one-step diffusion model, which preserves the time-shift equivariance of Markovian systems, fast training convergence and small GPU memory utilization.
-Furthermore, we only require the last time step as history, which proves to be more stable and accurate for autoregressive~\ac{ml}-based simulations~\citep{pfaffLearningMeshBasedSimulation2020,lippePDERefinerAchievingAccurate2023}.
+Most notably, in \emph{State Update}, \ac{robi} reconstructs the physical states, while the rolling time window is treated purely as a batch dimension in the prediction model.
+Consequently, the model always predicts~$\mathbf{v}_\theta(\mathbf{u}^t_k, k) = \mathbf{v}_\theta(\mathbf{u}^t_k, k, \mathbf{u}^{t-1}_0)$, i.e., conditioned only on the previous reconstructed state during both training and inference, which proves to be more stable and accurate for autoregressive~\ac{ml}-based simulations~\citep{pfaffLearningMeshBasedSimulation2020,lippePDERefinerAchievingAccurate2023}.
+Furthermore, this preserves the time-shift equivariance of Markovian systems, fast training convergence and small GPU memory utilization.